finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/03_day2_customisation/day2_customisation.md

 rhcos4-nerc-cip      23s*

-7. The next step is to set up the compliance scanning, the profile that is being used will auto-remiate any complaince issues where possible
+7. The next step is to set up the compliance scanning, the default profiles that is being used will run scans on a daily base and, where possible. auto-remiate any complaince issues.

 `oc create -f 03-scansettingbinding-cis-default.yaml`

-8. We can now check that the compliance scan is running
+8. The creation of the scan object will trigger the initial complaince scan to take please, to check that the compliance scan is running use the following command:

 `oc get compliancesuite -w`